This site sponsored by

 People have been living on the Barrowby ridge since the last Ice Age retreated about 10,000 years ago.
 The name of the settlement to the west, Sedgebrook, suggests that until modern field drainage this was a much more watery environment.
 Indeed the level terrain to the south of the A52 towards Stenwith could easily be the outcome of a post-glacial lake.
 A wooded hill slope overlooking a large expanse of open water would be an almost ideal combination of environments for Mesolithic hunter-gatherers.

 Numerous worked flints from the Mesolithic through the Neolithic to the Iron Age have been found in the fields around Barrowby and Casthorpe.
-Some of these are now in Grantham Museum.
+Some of these are now in The Collection Museum, Lincoln.
 The Lincolnshire Heritage Environment Record or HER (heritage-explorer.lincolnshire.gov.uk) gives full details.
 However not too much should be read into the locations.
 Flints can only be found on ploughed soil or where careful excavation precedes building work.
 All too often archaeological 'distribution maps' prove to show where people have looked rather than indicating anything significant about where people did – or didn't – settle.
 Overall we can simply say that for many millennia lots of people thought the Barrowby ridge was a good place to live, at least for part of the year.

 Around 1970 systematic walking of ploughed fields (by a team of boys from Kings School, led by John Smith and John Manterfield) recovered a surprising number of prehistoric flints and pot sherds.
 Details of these are also in the HER; see also Smith and Manterfield 1973).